-Forbes, the specialists in Family and Divorce law, understand how emotionally challenging a breakdown in a relationship can be, that's why we offer the best in sympathetic and compassionate legal support at what can be a very tough time for all involved.
+Forbes Solicitors, the specialists in family and divorce law, understand how emotionally challenging a breakdown in a relationship can be; that's why our family solicitors offer the best in sympathetic and compassionate family law advice at what can be a very tough time for all involved.
 Whether you're going through a divorce, separation or civil partnership dissolution, it's important you get an accurate level of guidance in terms of your legal rights during this time.
 Our teams of family law solicitors are committed to helping you through the legal process with sensitivity and care, whilst providing expert legal guidance and representation.

-We present all clients with the support and knowledge they need when it comes to the different aspects of Family law, helping you find the best course of action for yourself and your family, all whilst tailoring our services to your individual requirements.
-It can be a difficult time which requires the right levels of counsel, especially if there are children involved in the matter.
+We present all clients with the support and knowledge they need when it comes to the different aspects of family law, helping you find the best course of action for yourself and your family, all the while tailoring our services to your individual requirements.
+It can be a difficult time, which requires the right levels of counsel, especially if there are children involved.

-We offer many services in the Family law sector, offering our private paying clients bespoke tailored options, or for the more straightforward cases we will work hard to keep costs as low as possible for you on matters of Family law.
-We are also pleased to be able to offer advice on all areas concerning Family law to those who may need and qualify for, Legal Aid.
+Our family solicitors offer many services in the family law sector.
+Our private paying clients can enjoy bespoke tailored options, or for more straightforward cases, we can offer competitive fixed fees that will help to keep the cost of divorce down.
+At Forbes Solicitors, we are pleased to be able to offer family law advice to those who may qualify for Legal Aid.

-Our compassionate and knowledgeable lawyers are skilled in providing the best advice and guidance in a wide range of Family Law sectors.
-We work with you to get the best out of your legal issues in all matters of Divorce and Family Law, so you can start to put it behind you and begin to move on with your life.
+Our compassionate and knowledgeable family law lawyers are skilled in providing the best advice and guidance in a wide range of family law areas.
+We work with you to get the best outcome for you and your family in all matters of divorce and family law, so you can start to move on with your life.